EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/Appendix/App-Team-Org.md

 ## Team Goals

 List at least five shared goals that reflect a successful product with regard to EGR3X4.
 Focus on team / product goals that are deeper than "getting an A".
+1) A fully functioning product that increases/betters a specific aspect of said product
+2) Shared communication throughout the entire project to ensure each team member is aware of the goals and progress
+3) Demonstrate understanding of microchip products and software
+4) Make sure each team member is pulling their own weight in their respective responsibilities
+5) Ask question or attend office hours if all members are lost

 ## Communication Channels